Shahjada87/Shahjada87/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently learning Google Data Analytics From Coursera. 😷 **
+- 🔭 I’m currently working as an Associate Software Engineer @ Mphasis. **

 - 👯 I’m looking to collaborate on ** OpenSource Projects. 👯 **

-- 👨‍💻 All of my projects will be available here in githb. 👨‍💻 **
+- 👨‍💻 All of my projects will be available here in the github. 👨‍💻 **

 - 📫 Reach me ** shahjada8007@gmail.com 📫 **

-- 😋 Hobbies - ** Investment, Travelling, Upgrading My Skillset . 😋 **
+- 😋 Hobbies - ** Investment, Travelling. 😋 **

 <br>